 You should also consider whether your company is awaiting any money from customers or clients through unpaid invoices.
 If so, and it is possible to recover this money, this will be classed as an asset of the company and this money can likewise be used to pay for the liquidation.

 If your company’s bank accounts have run dry and there are not enough assets to pay for an insolvency practitioner, you may need to consider using your personal money to fund the liquidation.
 While this may not be something you are particularly keen to do, closing down your business on your own terms and with your own choice of insolvency practitioner is often much more preferable to letting a creditor wind up your company further down the line.
 By voluntarily liquidating your company, you remain in control and can ensure the process is initiated at an appropriate time and mitigate the risk of trading while insolvent.

 Most people know that employees are entitled to a redundancy payment should the company they work for go under.
 However, what is less well known is that many company directors are also eligible to claim for redundancy and other statutory entitlements following their company going into liquidation.
 This is because typically, directors are also classed as employees of their company.

 Eligibility for redundancy depends on several factors, including age, length of service, and the amount of weekly hours worked during the time of employment.
-Claims are made from the National Insurance Fund through the Redundancy Payments Service (RPS).
-Should you qualify for director redundancy, you can use this money to fund the liquidation of your company.
-Our team of licensed insolvency practitioners can help you navigate the claims process, and suggest the best way of using this money to help fund the liquidation.
+Claims are made from the National Insurance Fund through the Redundancy Payments Service (RPS) should the company be unable to meet these costs itself.
+This can be a huge financial lifeline to directors of struggling companies at a time when money is likely to be tight.

 Please note this will only be an option if your company is insolvent; director redundancy does not apply in the case of solvent liquidations.